 |

-he Catechism of the Catholic
+displeasing popular opinion.
+Currently, the Catechism of the Catholic

-Church says that the physical intimacy of the spouses becomes a
+Church says that “the physical intimacy of the spouses becomes a

-sign and pledge of spiritual communion (§2360), so, although sexual
+sign and pledge of spiritual communion” (§2360), yes, but physical

-sex.
+stop having sex.

-Christ made it clear that Holy
+In this regard, Christ made it clear

-marry nor are given in marriage but are like the angels in Heaven (Matthew
+marry nor are given in marriage but are like the angels in Heaven” (Matthew

-22:30)so that means that sexuality and childbearing have no place there
+22:30)—so that means that sexuality and childbearing have no place there

 either.
 That is, although Holy Matrimony, sexuality, and childbearing have